A5H73Y/Parkour/docs/tutorials/rewarding-player.md

 ### /pa rewardrank (level) (rank)

-As demonstrated above, this will create a ParkourRank for a corresponding ParkourLevel, when the achieve that level.
-It can be colour coded, for example `/pa rewardlevel 50 &1Expert`.
+As demonstrated above, this will create a ParkourRank for a corresponding ParkourLevel.
+It can be colour coded, for example `/pa rewardlevel 30 &6Expert`.

 ### /pa setrank (player) (rank)